Writing Performance Tests

 Jobs that monitor performance

-The timing output of these jobs are typically monitored manually on a weekly basis to pick up any notable performance degradation.
+The timing output of these jobs were typically monitored manually on a weekly basis to pick up any notable performance degradation.
 Although automatic checking is available within the python scripts, the level of instability in the timings meant that it always produced way too many false positives to be useful.